natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Candid.md

 === Survivability and armour ===
 {{Specs-Fleet-Armour}}
 <!-- ''Talk about the vehicle's armour.
 Note the most well-defended and most vulnerable zones, e.g. the ammo magazine.
 Evaluate the composition of components and assemblies responsible for movement and manoeuvrability.
 Evaluate the survivability of the primary and secondary armaments separately.
 Don't forget to mention the size of the crew, which plays an important role in fleet mechanics.
 Save tips on preserving survivability for the "Usage in battles" section.
 If necessary, use a graphical template to show the most well-protected or most vulnerable points in the armour.'' -->
-The USS Candid has a poor survivability and armour, while its armour is enough to make it stop 12.7mm HMG in critical areas, it is not enough to stop 40mm autocannon shots, the depth charges are a big weak point, and can cause an explosion in the rear of the vehicle if impacted directly, damaging vehicle propulsion.
+The USS Candid has poor survivability and armour.
+While its armour is enough to stop 12.7 mm HMG rounds in critical areas, it is not enough to stop 40 mm autocannon shots.
+The depth charges are a big weak point, and can cause an explosion in the rear of the vessel if impacted directly, damaging the propulsion systems.
 Its good crew size however, improves survivability against catastrophic explosions and destruction of a particular section.

 === Mobility ===
 {{Specs-Fleet-Mobility}}
 <!-- ''Write about the ship's mobility.
 Evaluate its power and manoeuvrability, rudder rerouting speed, stopping speed at full tilt, with its maximum forward and reverse speed.'' -->
 In terms of mobility, the USS Candid is quite slow, since it was designed as a minesweeper.
-It is lighter than a destroyer but heavier than PT boats, however it manages to be slower than all of them, with a top speed of 24KM/h, while most other US ships have top speeds above 30-40KM/h.
+It is lighter than a destroyer but heavier than PT boats, however it manages to be slower than all of them, with a top speed of 24 km/h, while most other US ships have top speeds above 30-40 km/h.

 {{NavalMobility}}

 === Modifications and economy ===
+{{Specs-Economy}}

-{{Specs-Economy}}Most important modifications for the USS Candid are the mobility, the 76mm APCBC and HE shells, the smoke curtain and the telemeter, for better target acquisition.
+Most important modifications for the USS Candid are the mobility, the 76 mm APCBC and HE shells, the smoke screen, and the range finder, for better target acquisition.

 == Armament ==
 {{Specs-Fleet-Armaments}}